Ohio Personal Injury Statute of Limitations

 - The time at which you reasonably should have known you incurred the injury

-Also note that if you suspect that you may have suffered an injury, but you refuse to get checked by a doctor for a long period of time with that knowledge, you cannot claim your statute of limitations begins when you finally do get checked and verify your injury.
+Also note that if you suspect that you may have suffered an injury, but you refuse to get checked by a doctor promptly with that knowledge, you cannot claim your statute of limitations begins when you finally verify your injury.
 In such a case, the law states that you should have reasonably known you were injured sooner.

 Examples in Personal Injury Cases